The Human Truth Foundation

 Life Expectancy72.83yrs (2017)2

 Colombia does relatively well in ensuring human rights and freedom, compared to many other countries.
-Colombia comes in the best 20 in speed of uptake of HR treaties3 (amongst the lowest in The Americas).
-It does better than average for LGBT equality4, the rate of gender bias (from 7 indicators)5 (but high for The Americas), freethought6, its nominal commitment to Human Rights7 and in commentary in Human Rights Watch reports8 (but amongst the lowest in The Americas).
+Colombia does better than average in terms of LGBT equality in the 2020s3, the rate of gender bias (from 7 indicators)4 (but bad for The Americas), freethought5, its nominal commitment to Human Rights6, commentary in Human Rights Watch reports7 (but one of the lowest in The Americas) and in its average Freedom in the World rating.
 Since 2015 it has removed many artificial barriers to LGBT equality in areas of marriage and adoption13; it is just the 4th country in South America to legalize same-sex marriage14.
-But, things could still be better.
-Colombia does worse than average when it comes to its success in fighting anti-semitic prejudice9 (one of the worst in The Americas), opposing gender inequality10, supporting personal, civil & economic freedoms11 (amongst the worst in The Americas) and in supporting press freedom12 (amongst the worst in The Americas).
+Colombia still has work to do.
+Colombia does worse than average in terms of its success in fighting anti-semitic prejudice8 (one of the worst in The Americas), opposing gender inequality9, supporting personal, civil & economic freedoms10 (amongst the worst in The Americas), supporting press freedom11 and in combatting modern slavery12.
 Human rights defenders, trade unionists, journalists, indigenous and Afro-Colombian leaders, and other community activists face death threats and violence, mostly from guerrillas and successor groups.
 Perpetrators of these abuses are rarely held accountable"13.
 Progress is always going to be difficult in a country where the richest 1% hold 20% of the country's entire income15.

 1. Colombia's Human Rights, Equality & Tolerance